dotnet/designs/accepted/2020/linking-libraries.md

 ## Scenarios and User Experience

-The ILLink can be executed on a .NET application and the developer will be confident that the trimmed application works correctly, while reducing its final size.
+ILLink can be executed on a .NET application and the developer will be confident that the trimmed application works correctly, while reducing its final size.